son1112/phill-angular2/README.md

             -   [ ] phill-angular2@1.0.0 No repository field.

 2. Create the app's Angular root component

+    ---

+    1 / 2

+    ---

+    app/5

+    Structure of every component:

+    ---

+    -   One or more statments to reference the things we need.
+    -   A that tells Angular what template to use and how to create the component.
+    -   A that controls the appearance and behavior of a view through its template.

-3. Add , identifying the root component to Angular
+3. Add 6, identifying the root component to Angular

+    2

+    app/6

-4. Add , the web page that hosts the application
+4. Add 7, the web page that hosts the application

+    3

 5. Build and run the app